Divine Will

 Or do we (in our human will) react by becoming annoyed, indignant, irritable, judgemental etc. with our focus on ourselves?

 So, in a nutshell, do we respond or react?
-Our responses will bring us peace, our reactions unease.
+Our responses will bring us peace, our reactions will bring unease.

 “My daughter, one who chooses his own self, even for one instant, represses Grace, becomes the master of himself, and renders God a slave.
 Then He added: The Will of God makes one take the Divine possession, but obedience is the key to open the door and enter this possession.”